 Lovers announced its inaugural Fetish Fantasy Cabaret Halloween Party today, inviting Seattleites to get flirty, dirty and kinky.
 The Oct.
 26 event, in partnership with Valtesse Productions, takes place at First Pick Design (1915 1stAve S) from 8:30 p.m. to 1 a.m. and features a non-stop feast of eye candy: shibari rope bondage; sultry burlesque by Carmen Caliente; scenes between transgendered lovers looking straight from a shemalehd video; and the mighty Ms. Briq House; daring dance and aerial shows; VIP guest appearances; a popular Seattle-based DJ, Tollefson; and a pop-up Lovers boutique to keep the party vibe buzzing all night.
-Strap on some leather, slap on a bit of latex, and visit Stranger Tickets to reserve a spot.
+Strap on some leather, slap on a bit of latex, or slip into some beautiful fur and let your inner fetishes and fantasies out!
+This will be sure to be a super fun night for all involved.
+Visit Stranger Tickets to reserve a spot.

 Pacific Raceways Trunk of Treat: October 27, 12:00 p.m. – 3:00 p.m.

 The family-friendly event is FREE and includes a photo booth, games, decorated cars from local businesses, car clubs, racers and even schools.
 There will be a tow truck, fire truck and multiple police cars on site decked out for the holiday event. https://www.facebook.com/events/2071454652954908/